thisistaimur/thisistaimur/README.md

-Welcome to my GitHub, where I bridge the realms of Earth sciences, numerical modeling, backend technologies, web computation, and data science.
+Welcome to my GitHub, where I bridge the realms of earth sciences, numerical modeling, backend technologies, web computation, and data science.

 ### About Me